chimit/blog/src/content/blog/manage-ai-prompts-in-laravel.md

   - Blade
   - AI
   - Prompts
+  - Markdown
-description: "Effectively manage AI prompts in Laravel using the power of Blade for better organization and maintainability."
+description: "Effectively manage AI prompts in Markdown using the power of Blade for better organization and maintainability."
 ---

 In my work on [Cointry](https://cointry.io), I frequently interact with AI and prompts.
 As the application grows, managing these prompts becomes increasingly challenging.
 Embedding prompts directly as strings within a controller or service can quickly lead to messy, hard-to-maintain code riddled with concatenated strings, embedded variables, and conditional logic, all within a single PHP method.